oracle-livelabs/apex/manage-offensive-behavior/introduction/introduction.md

 ## About this Workshop

-This workshop covers the integration of OCI Data Science & AI Services in combination with the APEX running on the Autonomous Database.
+This workshop covers the integration of OCI Data Science & AI Services in combination with APEX running on the Autonomous Database.
 In this workshop, you will build an interesting use-case that allows you to analyze YouTube videos, transcribing them to text and understanding how offensive or hateful the videos are.
 Additionally, you can also detect a person's presence in the Video and understand how long they are visible for.

 The workshop integrates different Oracle Cloud services to detect and manage offensive behaviour in YouTube videos.